cnairi/wttj/README.md

 - Improve testing by implementing Cypress and complete tests for react testing library.
 Objective: 100% quality coverage!
 - Save search option for user : either by adding params to our url, or with redux-persist.
 - Fuzzy match using fuse.js (https://fusejs.io/) or other react fuse-based packaged.
 We are currently improving the reliability of the proposed matches.
+- Analytics is not implemented on this project, but having good KPI's is key to improve our app.
+We are planning to add Google Tag Manager (fav one) or Instana to track errors and events.

 # Users feedbacks